 The Concord Books imprint appears on reprint titles until 1937.
 I believe that all Illustrated Editions titles published by Concord Books were most likely part of the Arden Library, but I don’t have evidence for four titles (listed below).
-In addition, of the ten Arden Library titles listed on the book jacket below, I can’t find evidence that three of the titles were published.
-One additional title, not on the list, is part of the Arden Library according to an external source.
-My tentative assessment is that there were twelve titles published in the Arden Library (with three ghost titles, announced but not published).
+In addition, of the ten Arden Library titles listed on the book jacket below, I can’t find evidence that three were published.
+One additional title, not on the list, is part of the Arden Library, according to an external source.
+My tentative assessment is that twelve titles were published in the Arden Library (with three ghost titles announced but not published).

 Aphrodite, by Pierre Louys (illustrated by Frank J. Buttera)

 Green Mansions, by W.H.
 Hudson (illustrated by Keith Henderson)

 Nana, by Emile Zola (illustrated by Fred A. Mayer)

 Gilbert & Sullivan Operas (illustrated by W.S.
 Gilbert)

 Rubaiyat of Omar Khayyam (illustrated by Edmund J. Sullivan)